jknvlvxs/soundtrack-games/README.md

 ```

 ### Selecting Dejavu Confidence
 First we used `get_games_with_lowest_confidence.py` to get the games with the lowest input and fingerprinted confidences.
 This is done by averaging those mestrics across all videos of the game, than suming the results of both and getting the games with the lowest values.
 Fingerprinted confidence mean is multiplied by 10 since its values are usually much smalled than the input confidence ones.
+We call this `total_confidence`.

 Top 10 games with lower confidence, by the above calculation, were:
-1. cute-angela-great-journey
+1. baby-t-rex
-2. honkakuha-taikyoku-shougi-shougi-club
+2. bioworm
-3. frognes
+3. conveni-wars-barcode-battler-senki-super-senshi-shutsugeki-seyo
-4. classic-road
+4. cute-angela-great-journey
-5. john-madden-football-93-1992
+5. dynamaite-the-lasvegas
-6. hungry-dinosaurs
+6. janyuuki-gokuu-randa
-7. cyber-knight-ii-chikyuu-teikoku-no-yabou
+7. maerchen-adventure-cotton-100
-8. james-pond-3-operation-starfish
+8. kawasaki-superbike-challenge
-9. international-superstar-soccer
+9. bs-nintendo-hp-5-31
-10. international-superstar-soccer-deluxe
+10. honkakuha-taikyoku-shougi-shougi-club

-Unsurprisingly, the top 4 games of the list above had to be **removed from the dataset**, beucause on all of them there wasn't a single correct match.
+It makes no sence to start annotating from the first game, because at lest the first few tens will be just 100% wrong mappings - this was verified empirically.
+We skipped the games where total_confidence was below 0.2, that is, the first 456 games.

-Than, we manually annotate 100 videos in `videos_gt.json`.
-To choose the videos, we follow the list of games with lower confidence.
-For each game we order it's videos by confidence values, obtained by summing `input_confidence + 10*fingerprinted_confidence`.
+We manually annotate 100 videos in `videos_gt.json`.
+To choose the videos to annotate, we follow the list of games with lower confidence in ascending order.
+For each game we order it's videos by confidence values in descending order, obtained by summing `input_confidence + 10*fingerprinted_confidence`.
 This is done in `get_ordered_videos_by_confidence.py`.
-From this list, we manually go from the lower confidence to the higher one until we find the first example FE were Dejavu's match is right.
-We annotate the 5 examples below FE and the 5 examples from FE up.
-If the first example is right already, then we would only anotate 5 examples, that is, the 5 from FE up.
-We repeat this for each game until we reach 100 annotated examples.
-This was done in order to obtain the lower input and fingerprinted confidences from which Dejavu's matches start to get accurate.
+From this list, we listen to the examples until we find the first right one.
+From the first right onwards, we annotate until we reach 3 examples incorectely classified by Dejavu.
+Then, we go to the next game.
+If the top 3 examples are wrongly classified, we also skip to the next game.
+We proceed until having 100 annotated examples.
+Whenever Dejavu mismatches the video, the soundtrack is labeled with "NaN".

+If a soundtrack appears more than once, only the last annotation, that is, the one with lower confidence, will be kept.
+Examples that look more like sound effects, like battle-submarine's soundtrack 8, were skiped.
+Videos with two soundtracks, with no clear dominance of one of them, were skiped

+Just out of curiosity, the first 13 games of the list were skiped, with some videos not even being gameplays.

 Finally, we use `grid_search_confidence.py` to run a grid search that aims at maximizing the accuracy of Dejavu matches by setting a threshold on input and fingerprinted confidences metrics, taking as groundtruth the annotations at `videos_gt.json`.
 Examples with values below such thresholds will be "discarted", as they are probably videos with no music at all.